Nepal's major festivals

 Buddha Jayanti (April-May)

-Buddha Jayanti is the birth day of Lord Gautam Budhha.
-Budhha’s original name was Sidhartha Gautam.
-Siddhartha Gautam was born about 543 BC in Kapilvastu of Nepal.
-Buddha Purnima Festival or Buddha Jayanti Festival is the most sacred day in Buddhist calendar.
-It is the most important festival of Buddhists, and is celebrated with great enthusiasm.
-Although Buddhists regard every full moon as sacred, the moon of the month of Vaisakh/Baisakh (April – May) has special significance because on this day Buddha was born, attained enlightenment, and Nirvana.
-This strange, three-fold coincidence, gives Buddha Purnima its unique significance.
-The event is celebrated by gentle and serene fervour, keeping in mind the very nature of Buddhism.
-People, especially women, go to common Viharas to observe a rather longer-than-usual, full-length Buddhist sutra, as something like a service.
+The Buddha's birthday is known as Buddha Jayanti.
+Sidhartha Gautam was the original name of Buddha.
+In Nepal's Kapilvastu, Siddhartha Gautam was born around 543 BC.
+The Buddha Purnima Festival, also referred to as the Buddha Jayanti Festival, is the most revered day in the Buddhist calendar.
+For Buddhists, it is the most significant holiday, and it is observed with great fervor.
+Although Buddhists believe that every full moon is sacred, the Vaisakh/Baisakh (April–May) moon is particularly significant because it is the day that the Buddha was born, attained enlightenment, and attained Nirvana.
+Buddha Purnima has a special significance because of this strange triple coincidence.
+With consideration for the very nature of Buddhism, the occasion is celebrated with a mild and serene fervor.
+People, especially women, go to common Viharas to observe a rather longer-than-usual, full-length Buddhist sutra as something like a service.
 The usual dress is pure white.
 Non-vegetarian food is normally avoided.
-Kheer, a sweet rice porridge is commonly served to recall the story of Sujata, a maiden who, in Gautama Buddha’s life, offered the Buddha a bowl of milk porridge after he had given up the path of asceticism following six years of extreme austerity.
+Kheer, a sweet rice porridge, is commonly served to recall the story of Sujata, a maiden who, in Gautama Buddha’s life, offered the Buddha a bowl of milk porridge after he had given up the path of asceticism following six years of extreme austerity.
 This event was one major link in his enlightenment.

 Sign up to stay updated with latest offers, news and more.